Did you know you could make money selling collectables that you might already have in the house?

 So it shows that you need to check quite carefully before you throw away old computers, particularly any really old ones or any made by Apple!

-Many people who grew up using the old computers and consoles are now feeling a sense of nostalgia and so are compelled to get their hands back on a model that they have not had access to for some time.
+Many people who grew up using the old computers and consoles are now feeling a sense of nostalgia.
+So are compelled to get their hands back on a model to enjoy them again, and they’re willing to pay.

 If you think you have an old computer or console getting dusty in your attic, click here to see how you can cash-in on this trend!

-If you’re a parent, chance are one of your offspring currently has their nose in a classic Ladybird book, wrestle it out of their hands at once, put it in plastic and stick it in the attic.
-It could be worth some sensible money.
+If you’re a parent, chance are one of your offspring has owned a classic Ladybird book, if you can find it, put it in plastic and stick it in the attic.
+It could be worth some serious money one day.

-Because on the quiet, and almost under the noses of traditional booksellers, the desirability of Ladybird books has risen over the past few years to the point that some rare and collectible copies can now change hands for around £300.
+The desirability of Ladybird books has risen over the past few years.
+To the point that some rare and collectible copies can now change hands for around £300.

-If you have vintage shoes (anything from the 90s downwards) you could be making some good money.
+If you have vintage shoes (anything from the 90s downwards) you could be making some good money by selling them.

 In fact there has never been a better time to dip your toes into the vintage shoe market.